AdityaSinghDevs/tesseract/README.md

 All usage of Shap-E within this project must follow the guidelines and licensing terms provided by OpenAI.

 For the full license text, see the `LICENSE` file in this repository.

-# tesseract
-A modular ML pipeline that uses diffusion driven neural nets, to generate usable 3D Mesh assets from text or image inputs. mini research-to-production pipeline